I wanted to visited a friend in the Netherlands and I though it would be a great idea to choose Amsterdam for this short trip.

 During my research I noticed that there are THE landmarks of Amsterdam or I just haven’t noticed yet :D.

 I was a fan of just walking off with my friend who I was visiting there and letting ourselves drift.
 First of all, we made a photo stop at the houses by the water, a spot you definitely associate with Amsterdam.
 Furthermore, we took numerous photos along the canal, each place looked similar and at the same time totally different.
 So if you love photos and their backdrops, you will certainly get your money’s worth.

 I can also recommend you to visit at least one of the museums.
 The most famous are the Rijksmuseum, Anne Frank museum and Vincent van Gogh.
 Since all three cost around 20 €, I opted for the Rijkmeums, which offered me personally from each something, from Jesusabbildungen, old paintings from the 18th century to an Infekten exhibition.
 There was something for everyone’s taste.
 Also in the Rijksmuseum you will find the famous library.
 You may have seen some photos of this one on Instagram.

 At Amsterdam Central there is even a free ferry that takes you to the other side in just 5 minutes.
 From there you can look out over Amsterdam and enjoy the sun and the water.
 A also great place to enjoy the sun is the Vondelpark.

 I’m really excited about Amsterdam.
 A really cute city that has a lot to offer.
 Even the weather has absolutely played along.
 Actually, it should rain according to the weather forecast all the time but I would be graced with warm rays of sunshine.
 Even if intolerances or a different diet has, one finds in this city connection.
 Furthermore, I felt safe during the entire time there as a woman traveling alone.

-One thought on “Two days in Amsterdam”
+2 thoughts on “Two days in Amsterdam”